-Target Range: 0 - 100 ppb Phosphate is a major nutrient that fuels aquatic plant growth.
+Target Range: 0 - 100 ppb

+Phosphate is a significant nutrient that fuels aquatic plant growth.
 The historical trend showed a steady increase over the testing history.
-Lakes are basins that undergo eutrophication, the process of accumulating sediment and nutrients, leading to shallower depth and more plant growth.
-This process speeds up over time, so it is important to act now to maintain the lake health.
-The biological augmentation, aeration, and plant management are all essential management tools for the lake.
+Lakes are basins that undergo eutrophication, the process of accumulating sediment and nutrients, leading to a shallower depth and more plant growth.
+This process speeds up over time, so it is vital to maintain the lake's health.

-Target Range: 0 - 1,000 ppb Nitrate is another vital nutrient for the growth of aquatic plants.
-This nutrient also increased over the testing history, although the last two years were flat.
-It is important residents continue to be conscience of their properties and landscaping methods to ensure more nutrients do not enter the lake.
+Target Range: 0 - 1,000 ppb

+Nitrate is another vital nutrient for the growth of aquatic plants.
+This nutrient also increased over the testing history, although the last three years were flat.
+It is crucial residents continue to be conscious of their properties and landscaping methods to ensure more nutrients do not enter the lake.